 Other museums to visit in Louisville include:

 - National Society of the Sons of the American Revolution

 4th Street Live!

 This is the center of all entertainment and retail shopping in downtown Louisville which first opened in 2004.
-4th Street Live also hosts some major performances throughout the year, as well as being the party place to be on New Year’s Eve!
+4th Street Live also hosts some major performances throughout the year and is one of the coolest places to hang out in downtown Louisville, as well as being the party place to be on New Year’s Eve!

 Here you’ll find some of the best known restaurants such as T.G.I.Fridays and Hard Rock Cafe, including a variety of bars for throwing back some shots, or you can head over to the Jim Beam Urban Stillhouse and test out some Bourbon, or bottle your own bottle of Jim Beam!

 Only one of two historic theaters to survive the urban renewal, The Palace Theater is a great place to catch a movie by stepping back in a time long since gone.
 Opened on September 1, 1928 it was considered to be an “architectural marvel!”
 The Louisville Palace undertook a massive restoration to recreate the opulence of its glory days.
 Today, the theater hosts Broadway attractions, local, national, and international performing arts presentations, classic films, and concert engagements!

 Website: Louisville Palace

 Address: 625 S 4th St, Louisville, KY 40202